Snapshot Analytics

 Select Page

-Navajo Indians borrowed largely from neighboring Pueblos, assimilating their cultural practices into the Navajo way of life.
-From the Pueblo people, the Navajo Indian tribe learned the art of pottery making.
+The Navajo borrowed largely from neighboring Pueblos, assimilating their cultural practices into the Navajo way of life.
+From the Pueblo people, the Navajo tribe learned the art of pottery making.

 Browse genuine Navajo pottery